CharlieH94/Pokedex/README.md

 - [React Bootstrap](https://react-bootstrap.github.io/) React components based on the popular Bootstrap CSS framework.
 - [Material UI](https://material-ui.com/) React components that use Google's Material design.

 Don't feel confined to these suggestions.
-There are several other public api's / visulisation libraries out there for you to use.
+There are several other public api's / visualisation libraries out there for you to use.
 Spend a bit of time planning your app and researching what information is available in your api's.